 The NNPDF analysis also used a reweighting procedure involving $\chi^2$-based weights, which is inconsistent with the Gaussian likelihood used in the generation of the replicas~\cite{Sato:2013ika}.

-Instead of relying on reweighting prescriptions and assumptions about PDF positivity or flavor symmetry, here we present a new simultaneous global QCD analysis of unpolarized and polarized PDFs and FFs, including for the first time STAR $A_L^{W}$ data, along with data on inclusive and semi-inclusive polarized lepton-nucleon DIS and jet production in polarized $pp$ collisions~\cite{Zhou:2022wzm}.
-The Monte Carlo analysis allows us to more reliably quantify the uncertainties on all distributions, and examine the interplay between the sea asymmetry and parametrizations of FFs.
+Instead of relying on reweighting prescriptions and assumptions about PDF positivity or flavor symmetry, here we present a new simultaneous global QCD analysis of unpolarized and polarized PDFs and FFs, including for the first time STAR $A_L^{W}$ data, along with data on inclusive and semi-inclusive polarized lepton-nucleon DIS, unpolarized SIDIS, and jet production in polarized $pp$ collisions~\cite{Zhou:2022wzm}.
+The simultaneous Monte Carlo analysis allows us to more reliably quantify the uncertainties on all distributions, and examine the interplay between the sea asymmetry and parametrizations of FFs.
 The simultaneous determination of both types of PDFs also provides the first self-consistent extraction of the antiquark polarization ratios $\Delta \bar{u}/\bar{u}$ and $\Delta \bar{d}/\bar{d}$.